compsy/u-can-act/README.md

   INFO_SITE_URL: <site for more information about the u-can-act project, typically https://u-can-act.nl>

   SHARED_SECRET: <shared secret for generating hmac for generating invite params for invite token link>
+  REGISTRATION_URL: <url for sending invites to for person email registration>
 ```

 ### (Local) development settings